cwcyau/hdruk-phd-handbook/course_docs/admin.md

 **Research expenses over £3,000 require HDR UK approval**

-For research expenses (over £3,000) and any other claims that need to be made direct to HD RUK, students should obtain the HDRUK PhD Programme Director's approval by completing the [HDRUK Expenses form](https://hdruk.box.com/s/0t8q29manclim0p4887k9m1d4rk1v71u) *before* making any claim and ideally before incurring any expenses.
+For research expenses (over £3,000) and any other claims that need to be made direct to HDR UK, students should obtain the HDR UK PhD Programme Director's approval by completing the [HDRUK Expenses form](https://hdruk.box.com/s/0t8q29manclim0p4887k9m1d4rk1v71u) *before* making any claim and ideally before incurring any expenses.

 You should verify with your university that any research expenditure is eligible for a claim *before* making any non-refundable purchases or incurring any costs.
 As Wellcome-funded students you should also check that expenditure complies with [Wellcome expenditure rules](https://wellcome.org/grant-funding/guidance/costs-grantholders-can-claim).